rx021/WatchyFaceX/README.md

         - `sudo modprobe cp210x`
         - `sudo modprobe ch341`

+### ISSUE: Board still not being recognized by the OS
+- SOLUTION:
+    - using a USB hub
+    - OR using USB C connection to micro USB

 ### ISSUE: permissions error when trying to upload the new watchface firmware
 - because of Linux Fedor 42
 - SOLUTION: